sylvaticus/StrategicGames.jl/docs/src/using_other_languages.md

 In this section we provide two examples of using `StrategicGames` directly in Python or R (with automatic object conversion).
 Click `Details` for a more extended explanation of these examples.
-While I have no experience, the same approach can be used to access `StrategicGames` from languages with a binding to Julia like Matlab or Javascript.
+While I have no experience, the same approach can be used to access `StrategicGames` from any language with a binding to Julia, like Matlab or Javascript.

 ## Use StrategicGames in Python